-Heading back down the hill after the morning walk (prefer previous blog) back towards the camp we managed to sneak this view of the motorhome sitting there in it’s prime beachfront spot.
-I must say that some of the camps we have stayed at have had fairly boring outlooks so to have a view like this is a huge bonus.
+Heading back down the hill after the morning walk (refer the previous blog) back towards the camp, we managed to sneak this view of the motorhome sitting there in its prime beachfront spot.
+I must say that some of the campsites we have stayed at have had somewhat boring outlooks so to have a view like this is a huge bonus.

 Running into “no hurry Murray” on our return to the camp he asked us if we enjoyed our walk and then proceeded to let us know about an unofficial pathway through the farm at the other end of the bay.

-Then after being hemmed in by the trees we emerged into this clearing which had a really nice view back towards the bay.
-Although as you can see the path continued to be somewhat elusive and we weren’t 100% certain that we where on the right path.
+Then after being hemmed in by the trees, we emerged into this clearing which had a charming view back towards the bay.
+Although as you can see, the path continued to be somewhat elusive and we weren’t 100% certain that we were on the right track.

-Crossing the gully it was back into the pine trees were the path again emerged the occasional glimpse of the sea spurring us on towards the end point of the track, whilst we didn’t really know where it would emerge we knew that we had rounded the corner of the headland away from the camp, maybe this might be a spot where we could head fishing later.
+Crossing the gully, it was back into the pine trees were the path again emerged.
+The occasional glimpse of the sea spurring us on towards the endpoint of the track, while we didn’t really know where it would emerge we knew that we had rounded the corner of the headland away from the camp, maybe this might be a spot where we could head fishing later.

 What we hadn’t realised either from the motorhome or as we walked along the track was just how strong the wind was that day as the headland and hills behind the camp had sheltered us from it.
 As we emerged from the track directly into the path of the wind it was blowing at what appeared to be almost gale force as you can see if you watch the video above.